aiaiaizen/todomvc/README.md

 The `playwright.config.js` file contains a configuration option called `executablePath` that specifies the location of the Chrome executable on your system.
 You may need to adjust this path based on your operating system and Chrome installation location.

 #### For macOS:
+Locate Chrome:

+Open Finder and go to Applications.
+Right-click on Google Chrome and select Show Package Contents.
+Navigate to Contents/MacOS.
+Note the path: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome.
+Set executablePath:

+In your Playwright script,

 The default path for Chrome on macOS is:
 `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome`

 If Chrome is installed in a different location on your macOS system, update the `executablePath` accordingly.

 #### For Windows:

+Locate Chrome:

+Open File Explorer and go to C:\Program Files\Google\Chrome\Application.
+Note the path: C:\Program Files\Google\Chrome\Application\chrome.exe.
+Set executablePath:

+In your Playwright script,

 The default path for Chrome on Windows is:
 `C:\Program Files\Google\Chrome\Application\chrome.exe`

 If Chrome is installed in a different location on your Windows system, update the `executablePath` accordingly.
 Make sure to use double backslashes (`\\`) in the file path.

 #### For Linux:
+Locate Chrome: Open a terminal and type: which google-chrome

+Note the output path, typically /usr/bin/google-chrome.
+Set executablePath:

+In your Playwright script,

 On Linux, you can usually find the Chrome executable at:
 `/usr/bin/google-chrome`